-is the name of the disk volume to be used name as the default user volume for all users at signon time.
-This name must. be four characters; the first character must be alphabetic, the remaining alphanumeric.
-If less than four characters are used, the remaining characters must be blanks, e.g., C'MTM '.
+is the name of the disk volume to be used as the default user volume for all users at time.
+This must signon name be four characters: the first character must be alphabetic, the remaining alphanumeric.
+If than four characters are used, less the remaining characters must be blanks, e.a., C'MTM '.
 Four blank characters indicate that the default user volume is the system volume.